IEEE-MSB-CS/linux-workshop/Session-5/README.md

 Many of the things we have come to expect from Bash, were added after the inital shell's development

-in 1977, the Bourne shell was introduced having been created by Stephen Bounse while at Bell Labs for V7 Unix The Bournse shell iteself was written with one of the main goals begin to support interactive execution of commands for the OS, thuse scripting was born the Bourne Shell introduced more advanced concepts into the shell and scripting capabilites such as control structures (if, while, case, etc..) as well as singlal handling and command subsitituon
+In 1977, the Bourne shell was introduced having been created by Stephen Bounse while at Bell Labs for V7 Unix The Bournse shell iteself was written with one of the main goals begin to support interactive execution of commands for the OS, thuse scripting was born the Bourne Shell introduced more advanced concepts into the shell and scripting capabilites such as control structures (if, while, case, etc..) as well as singlal handling and command subsitituon